srikanth-444/RL_controls/README.md

 # PPO Environment Rollout with AWS Fargate

 This repository showcases a **Proximal Policy Optimization (PPO)** reinforcement learning setup deployed via **AWS Fargate**.
-The goal is to demonstrate a **CI/CD pipeline** for scaling environment rollouts in the cloud.
+The goal is to demonstrate a **CI/CD pipeline** for scaling environment rollouts in the cloud using GRPC Communication protocol.

 ---